 - the disruption was due to ‘extraordinary circumstances’.

-Under EU Regulation 261, if an air passenger is denied boarding as a result of overbooking, they are entitled to compensation.
+If you are denied boarding as a result of overbooking, you are entitled to compensation.

-Overbooking is often caused by the airline’s attempt to maximize the possible profits from a flight by compensating for no-show passengers.
-If all passengers show up however and this leads to a shortage of seats, the air carrier is required to find volunteers who would be willing to give up their reservation in exchange for benefits.
+If there is a shortage of seats, the airline is required to find volunteers who are willing to give up their reservation in exchange for benefits.
 Irrespective of these benefits, all volunteers are entitled to reimbursement or rerouting.

 - refund the full price of your reservation

 - offer you some benefits

 - If the airline does not find volunteers and you are denied boarding against your will, you are eligible for flight compensation under EU261.

 The amount of this compensation will depend on the flight distance:

 - For flights up to 1500 km it is €250.

 - You would be eligible for €400 if the distance is between 1500 km and 3500 km.